-After clicking the button New, you will be able to enter as many search items as you like at once.
+As soon as the window opens you can enter as many search items as you like at once.
+Use the return key to end your entry or add a new search string.
+Each search item is placed in a new line.
 The standard setting follows the "OR" logic, i.e. as soon as one of the search items is found, it will be listed as a hit.
 Clicking an item will show you the relevant paragraph in the Document Browser window.